SM Spirituality Media

 Definition

-English ceramicist and spiritual teacher (born 1960) widely considered the clearest contemporary exponent of non-duality in the direct-path tradition.
-A student of Francis Lucille — who received from Jean Klein — he brings unusual philosophical precision to the inquiry into the nature of awareness, drawing on Advaita Vedānta, Kashmiri Shaivism, and the Western philosophical tradition.
+English ceramicist and spiritual teacher (born 1960).
+Many regard him as the clearest contemporary exponent of non-duality§ in the direct-path tradition.
+He was a student of Francis Lucille§, who received from Jean Klein§.
+Spira brings unusual philosophical precision to the inquiry into the nature of awareness.
+He draws on Advaita Vedānta, Kashmiri Shaivism, and the Western philosophical tradition.
 His extended dialogues and books are among the most widely shared in contemporary Western contemplative circles.

 written by editorial · revised continuously